- Do you have lifts to get under the

 We do not endorse or rate used car dealerships.
 All reputable dealers will encourage you to have a

 vehicle independently inspected before purchase.

-In the State of Texas there is NO used car Lemon Law, NO 30 day law, NO 3 day or 72 hour take back
+In Texas, there is NO used car Lemon Law, NO 30-day law, NO 3-day or 72-hour take back

 period for used vehicles.
 When purchasing a vehicle from a dealer, you are required to sign an

 AS IS document.
 If a dealer gives a guarantee, be sure you understand the limitations

 of the guarantee before you sign the document.

 - How soon can I get the report if I'm not there?

 If you are not present for the inspection, the Inspector will email a copy of the report immediately